BE-LIKE-BRO/AWS-TF-Full-Instance-Stack/README.md

 Output private and public IP address of instance on terminal upon creation And execution is completed, TFstate file will be stored in specified s3 bucket

-To test run this Terraform, modify the 'MYIP' variable and backend s3
+To test run this Terraform, create new key-pair, modify instance key-pair value, modify the 'MYIP' variable and backend s3